Logical consequences are a powerful parenting tool, but it can be hard to think of them in the moment. Use this trick to make it easy.

 Child Rips Pages In Books

 Kaitlyn once took a library book to bed and pulled the library stickers off.
-She is currently not allowed to take library books to her room for a significant period of time.
+Her consequence was that she was not allowed to take library books to her room for a significant period of time.

 Child Refuses To Eat

 In most cases, I wouldn’t actually view this as negative behavior.

 I prefer to follow a child’s lead on food and not make things a battle.
 I have my children try something once, but if they don’t like it, that is fine.

 They then need to try it each time we have it.
 If we have it often, I have them try it every couple of months.